Strategies That Wellness Tourism Companies Should Implement In Order To Capitalize On The Market's Consistent Growth Potential - By The Business Research Company

 Learn More On The Wellness Tourism Market Report - https://www.thebusinessresearchcompany.com/report/wellness-tourism-global-market-report

-With consistent growth potential in the lodging segment of the wellness tourism market, major player Hyatt Hotels Corporation's business strategy is highly focused on increasing its production capacity by launching a new suite of event offerings with advanced features and services such as the implementation of artificial intelligence.
-For example, in January 2022, Park Hyatt New York, a US-based hotel, launched a luxury restorative sleep suite featuring an AI-powered bed.
+A major competitor in the wellness tourism market, Hyatt Hotels Corporation's business strategy is highly focused on increasing its production capacity by launching a new suite of event offerings with advanced features and services such as the implementation of artificial intelligence.
+For instance, in January 2022, Park Hyatt New York, a US-based hotel, launched a luxury restorative sleep suite featuring an AI-powered bed.
 Each suite contains the Bryte Restorative Sleep bed, which uses artificial intelligence to adjust the temperature and firmness depending on the stage of a person's sleep cycle.

+Hyatt Hotels Corporation is the fifth largest competitor in the wellness tourism market, with a 0.13% share of the market.
+Hyatt Hotels Corp (Hyatt) is a global hospitality company.
+The company manages, franchises, owns, and develops hotels, resorts and residential properties.
+The restaurants and bars inside hotels offer a wide variety of food and beverages and provide a range of services.

 Additionally, in July 2022, Hyatt Hotels Corporation launched a new collaboration between Thompson Hotels, a US-based hospitality brand, and CorePower Yoga, a US-based yoga studio chain.
 This collaboration offers a series of not-your-average rooftop workout classes rooted in the mindfulness of yoga, with the goal of transforming the minds and bodies of guests, CorePower Yoga members, and locals.